 In his piece Harry makes the point that while players like Messi and Ronaldo through their exceptional talent may be somewhat more justified in their massive salaries, but that this raises the bar so that other, lesser players expect far more commensurately.
 To go back again to the pre-1961 era just look at the example of Fulham’s entertainer chairman Tommy Trinder who publicly proclaimed that star player Johnny Haynes was worth £100 per week.
 Never adverse to some free publicity, when the maximum wage was abolished, Trinder duly gave Haynes a contract worth £100 a week.
 However, when teammates like Maurice Cook and Alan Mullery looked for improved deals they were told they could leave the club if they weren’t happy with the contracts that were a fraction of what Haynes would earn.
 Lest we forget football is a team sport, while stars like Messi gain the plaudits he doesn’t win trophies alone and it would hardly be fair if he earned several multiples of the salary of say Jordi Alba or Ivan Rakitic.

-Perhaps the focus should not be less on the well paid, mostly working class young men of football, but on how despite their massive increase in revenue English football clubs in particular have failed to reduce ticket prices, or to improve pay for other workers at their clubs, perhaps issues like these are the more worthy targets of fan frustration.
+Perhaps the focus should be less on the well paid, mostly working class young men of football, but on how, despite their massive increase in revenue English football clubs in particular have failed to reduce ticket prices, or to improve pay for other workers at their clubs, perhaps issues like these are the more worthy targets of fan frustration.
 From my point of view, as a football supporter in a country with a much smaller league where many players are part-time and even the very few well paid professionals would not earn more than €2,000 per week, my concern is the ever-growing, cavernous wealth disparity between leagues.
 I read an article recently that referred to Anderlecht as “minnows” and had a friend’s brother ask me who Club Brugge were when they played Manchester United recently.
 I would never have traditionally viewed these clubs (who have competed in and indeed won trophies at high levels in Europe) as “minnows”.
 That is to say nothing of the likes of PSV and Ajax having the cream of their talent picked off by middling teams from wealthier leagues.
 In the last Forbes football rich list, West Ham and Newcastle were both in the top 20 richest clubs in the world but previous European Cup winners like Benfica or FC Porto weren’t anywhere to be seen.

-For me that small minority of well-paid players who play in that small minority of super wealthy leagues deserve to share in the wealth that their endeavours creates.
+For me that small minority of well-paid players who play in that small minority of super wealthy leagues deserve to share in the wealth that their endeavour creates.
 Their position in the game can still be tenuous with injury, capricious managers and the sheer level of unending competition from players around the world who want to take their place.
 Achieving a fairness and balance in the game is about a lot more than how much Glenn Whelan gets paid.

 Originally poster on the Football Pink – August 2015